Renormalization Mass Scale and Scheme Dependence in the Perturbative Contribution to Inclusive Semileptonic $b$ Decays

+In this paper we examine the decay rate $\Gamma$ relevant for both the processes $b \rightarrow u\ell^-\overline{\nu}_\ell$ and $b \rightarrow c\ell^-\overline{\nu}_\ell$.
+These decays have both perturbative and non-perturbative contributions, and in this work we will restrict our attention to the ambiguities inherent in perturbative calculations involving $b$ quark decay.
+Addressing such an issue involves a massive parameter (the mass of the $b$ quark) contributing explicitly to $\Gamma$ which leads to a complication in the analysis as when using a ``mass independent'' RS, the mass now ``runs''; this is different from the computation of $R_{e^+e^-}$ where there is a fixed massive scale $Q$, the centre of mass energy, entering the calculation.
+(A calculation of $\Gamma$ which uses the pole mass [16] of the $b$ quark [3,7] rather than its running mass $m(\mu)$ is possible, but such a calculation does not use a mass independent RS.)

-In section 2 we use the RG approach to carry out two distinct partial summations of the perturbative expansion of the decay rate $\Gamma$.
-First, we use the RG equation to sum the $LL, NLL, \ldots N^pLL$ contributions to $\Gamma$ in terms of the $1-$ to $(p+1)$-loop contributions to $\beta$ and $\gamma$, the RG functions associated with $a(\mu)$ and $m(\mu)$ respectively.
-This approach was used in ref.
-[3] to show that summation of $LL, NLL$ etc. contributions to $\Gamma$ serve to reduce (though not entirely eliminate) dependence of $\Gamma$ on $\mu$.
-Second, we then carry out a summation in which all of the logarithmic contributions to $\Gamma$ are summed so that $\Gamma$ is expressed in terms of its log independent part evaluated using an auxiliary function $\eta$.
-In this log-summed form the explicit and implicit dependence on $\mu$ is shown to cancel, much as it did in the analysis of $R_{e^+e^-}$.
+It is possible to use the RG approach to carry out various partial summations of the perturbative expansion of the decay rate $\Gamma$.
+The first of these involves use of the RG equation to sum the $LL, NLL, \ldots N^pLL$ contributions to $\Gamma$ in terms of the $1, 2,\ldots, {(p+1)}$ loop contributions to $\beta$ and $\gamma$, the RG functions associated with $a(\mu)$ and $m(\mu)$ respectively.
+A second approach is to sum all logarithmic contributions to $\Gamma$ so that $\Gamma$ is expressed in terms of its log independent part.
+One appealing feature of this log-summed form is that the explicit and implicit dependence on $\mu$ is again shown to cancel, much as it did in the analysis of $R_{e^+e^-}$.